phalcon/documentation/docs/events.md

 The `afterSend` event will no longer be cancelable and will execute on all listeners that implement it.

-!!! warning "NOTE"

-    You can stop the execution by returning `false` in your event (but not always).
+> **NOTE**: You can stop the execution by returning `false` in your event (but not always).
 For instance, if you attach an event to `dispatch:beforeDispatchLoop` and your listener returns `false` the dispatch process will be halted.
 This is true if you only have **one listener** listening to the `dispatch:beforeDispatchLoop` event which returns `false`.
 If two listeners are attached to the event and the second one that executes returns `true` then the process will continue.
 If you wish to stop any subsequent events from firing, you will have to issue a `stop()` in your listener on the Event object.
+{: .alert .alert-warning }

 ## Priorities
 When attaching listeners you can set a specific priority.
 Setting up priorities when attaching listeners to your events manager defines the order in which they are called: